egony/cc2674p10_Ebyte/firmware/coordinator/README.md

 - Red (DIO7) flashed when APS frame received
 - When stick restarted - both double blinking (depends on zigbee-heardsman status and **disable_led** configuration)

-Leds can be turned OFF/ON by zigbee2mqtt config.
+Leds can be turned OFF/ON by zigbee2mqtt config (see disable_led).

 ### Buttons description
 - Flash button on DIO15 used for bootloader activation (for firmware update)